-Technology options are taught 3 lessons a week at GCSE.
-Food Technology, Textiles Technology and Resistant Materials courses are offered.
 The department ensures exciting and creative pathways are delivered to push outcomes and that the subject specific content reflects best practice nationally.
 Pupils have every opportunity to work in the department outside of lessons in numerous extra-curricular activities; homework is set weekly and is practical or research based.

 Food Technology GCSE involves learning a range of skills, mini projects on cakes; bread; pastry and cook-chill.
 Researching about ingredients; authentic foods and farming in relation to the environment and traceability.

-Resistant Materials GCSE is broken down in Year 10 into three main projects that allow pupils to experiment with ideas while researching relevant construction processes, and material properties.
+Design Technology GCSE is broken down in Year 10 into three main projects that allow pupils to experiment with ideas while researching relevant construction processes, and material properties.
 In Year 11 students will produce a final product in accordance with the design briefs set by the exam board.

 - In depth look at various stages of design:

 - Research – task analysis, specification, target market